suzuki-shunsuke/tfprovidercheck/README.md

 About [required_providers block](https://developer.hashicorp.com/terraform/language/providers/requirements#requiring-providers), there are several reasons tfprovidercheck is useful compared with [required_providers block](https://developer.hashicorp.com/terraform/language/providers/requirements#requiring-providers).

+First, it's difficult to validate required_providers in child Terraform Modules.

-First, required_providers block can be tampered in pull requests CI without code review.
+Second, required_providers block can be tampered in pull requests CI without code review.
 On the other hand, you can prevent tfprovidercheck configuration from being tampered by several ways such as [GitHub Actions' `pull_request_target`](#bulb-prevent-configuration-from-being-tampered).

-Second, tfprovidercheck enables you to manange the allow list of providers with a single YAML outside of Terraform working directory.
+Third, tfprovidercheck enables you to manange the allow list of providers with a single YAML outside of Terraform working directory.
 So administrators (SRE, Platform Engineer, DevOps Engineer, etc) can keep the security and governance easily while delegating the management of Terraform configuration to product teams.

 If you validate providers with required_providers block, admins need to have the ownership of required_providers block and review changes of them.